Arima9061/kotlin/libraries/tools/kotlin-gradle-plugin-integration-tests/Readme.md

 * Building a multi-project setup
 * Publishing a project in a Maven repository and consuming it in another project as a dependency
 * Catching execution and configuration time exceptions

+With [implicit debugging](#autodebug) you can break transparently in the test, the injection and in KGP.

 To inject a test use `buildScriptInjection` DSL function as follows: